Best Places to Invest in UK Property 2020

 Property Price Growth since 2014: 14%

-The world’s closest capital city to London, Cardiff is primed for investment – one of the fastest growing cities in the UK and home to some of the largest events on the globe.
-Recent regeneration has helped a number of clusters emerge particularly in the financial, creative, life science and manufacturing sectors.
+The world’s closest capital city to London, Cardiff is primed for investment – one of the fastest-growing cities in the UK and home to some of the largest events on the globe.
+Recent regeneration has helped several clusters emerge particularly in the financial, creative, life science and manufacturing sectors.

 Cardiff’s infrastructure has also benefited heavily from regeneration.
 The new South Wales Metro is helping deliver more frequent, reliable and faster trains with almost 100 stations across the network.
 As part of the network, Central Square will be a key example of this regeneration and support around 30,000 jobs.

 With Cardiff’s GVA growing faster than any other core UK city at 5.7%, it’s projected to be the fastest-growing core city for the next 20 years, making it firmly one of the top UK cities to watch in 2020.